 Through our partnerships with Jewish Community Services of South Florida and Agape Network, girls and their families receive trauma informed individual, group, and family therapy sessions.
 These services are essential in helping girls and their families identify triggers, heal, feel empowered and better understand the meanings of the traumatic experiences that took place in their lives.

 The School to Prison Pipeline

 Increasingly, girls are making up a larger proportion of young people who enter the juvenile justice system.
 While previous research on juvenile delinquency prevention tends to be focused on boys, girls who have had run-ins with the law have a different profile from their male counterparts.
-Girls at risk of juvenile delinquency are more often detained for nonviolent offenses, such as truancy or violating probation, and often have a history of physical or sexual abuse.
+Girls at risk of juvenile delinquency are more often detained for nonviolent offenses, such as truancy or violating probation, and often have a history of abuse and/or trauma.

 Run-ins with the law damage girls' relationships with family and friends, negatively impacts mental health, and interrupts academic progress that leads to The School to Prison Pipeline.